kwgch/cline/memory-bank/activeContext.md

 2. **State Management Complexity**
    - Challenge: The current state management approach is complex and difficult to maintain
    - Approach: Implement a more structured state management system with clear patterns
-   - Status: Core and webview implementation complete, state synchronization and migration pending
+   - Status: Core, webview, and state synchronization implementation complete, migration pending

-3. **State Synchronization Issues**
+3. **State Synchronization Issues** ✅
    - Challenge: Keeping state in sync between core extension and webview
    - Approach: Implement robust synchronization with versioning and error recovery
-   - Status: Design complete, implementation pending
+   - Status: Implementation complete in version 3.6.0

 4. **Migration Complexity**
    - Challenge: Migrating existing code to the new state management system without breaking changes